 |Cheques & eCheques|

 Credit Cards: Always the most popular method, a credit card holder can deposit money and start playing instantly.
-Its a cross border method and the benefit (and danger) is that you can spend money you don’t actually have.
+It’s a cross border method and the benefit (and danger) is that you can spend money you don’t actually have.
+UK players please note that from April 14th 2020 it was no longer possible to deposit or withdraw using a credit card.

 Debit Cards: Debit cards are linked to your bank and work just like a credit card except that you can’t usually spend more than you have in your account.